malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/concurrent-computing/csharp-threads/index.md

 A thread can finish its normal execution or can be shutdown in case of some special events:

 **Synchronous exception**
 Thread also gets exit if it runs into an unhandled exception.
-This exception is considered as synchronous exception which occurs in normal sequential program like `IndexOutOfRangeExecption`.
+This exception is considered as synchronous exception which occurs in normal sequential program like `IndexOutOfRangeException`.
 **Asynchronous exception**
 This exception is an explicit exception raised by calling thread’s `Abort` or `Interrupt` method in the running thread by some other thread which has reference to the running thread.
 This exception also exits thread execution.
 However, **this is not a recommended method to shutdown a thread as it leaves the program to some improper state**.